chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

        }
    }
    ```
-   Modify `Application.java` to look like this to populate some data for the OWNER table on startup.
+   Modify `Application.java` to look like this to populate some data for the OWNER table on startup by using the entity and repository classes created above.
 To do this you can use [Micronaut application events](https://docs.micronaut.io/latest/guide/index.html#contextEvents).

       **Note:** The easiest way to do this is delete the file and recreate it:
       ```bash